A string that pulled me

 “I thought we were going to wait—” Anna pressed her lips together.
 “Robert, you can’t really think that Monica Quartermaine put an innocent toddler into the system to get rid of him.
 She raised Jason—”

 “As you said, my dear, this was before your time.”
 Robert exhaled slowly.
-“I wanted it to be Tolliver,” he said finally.
+“I wanted it to be Tolliver working alone,” he said finally.
 “He was bothering Lila, and I liked the old gal.
 When we caught him going after Heather—it seemed to fit.
-I looked over those reports and Ashford is right.
-If he’d lived, we’d have been laughed out of court.”
+I looked over those reports—I can see my own doubt.
+His motive never made all the pieces fit comfortably.
+If I had kept pushing—”

 “It’s a hell of thing, Anna—” Robert finished his champagne. ‘”I let the boy down.
 Both of them,” he added.
 “What would their lives had been like if they’d known each other?”
 He gestured with his empty glass where Jason had gone over to talk to Jordan, Curtis, and Drew near the terrace.